 Whether allocating money to an investment fund or to an individual deal, the terms and conditions of a private equity real estate investment are governed by a document called the “Private Placement Memorandum” or “PPM” for short.
 Among other things, the PPM lays out two important aspects of the transaction: (1) the fee paid to the investment manager; and (2) how income and profits from the underlying property are divided between the investment manager (sometimes called the Sponsor or the General Partner) and the individual investors (sometimes referred to as the Limited Partners).
+The profits for the fund manager outside of the acquisition fees are typically known as “carried interest”.

 The Investment Waterfall